tbs17/TAPT-BERT/README.md

 ```
 + The additional scripts needed are modeling.py, optimization.py, tokenization.py
++ calculate the accuracy of the predicted tesults
+First, we convert the test.tsv file from TAPT fine-tuning and then we evaluate its accuracy.
+Please see details in the script 'Code/convert_evaluate_test.py'.
 #### Compare to BASELINE

 The baseline performance can be generated using the code in 'Code/baseline_code.py'